aklk1ng/nvim/README.md

 │   ├── G.lua                       --my options prefix configuration
 │   ├── macos.lua                   --a file for macos config(maybe i will use it in the furture) │   ├── mapping.lua                 --my major mappings in my neovim,others are in the corresponding plugin file in the pack folder
-│   ├── pack                        --all my plugin config │   │   ├── alpha.lua
+│   ├── pack                        --all my plugins config │   │   ├── alpha.lua
 │   │   ├── alternate-toggle.lua
 │   │   ├── autopairs.lua